-2 Repealed by the Liquor Licensing Act 1988.
+2 Footnote no longer applicable.

 3 In respect of matters arising after 1 Jan 1991, the operation of the Companies (Western Australia) Code is subject to the provisions in the Corporations (Western Australia) Act 1990 Pt.
 13 Div.
 2. The Corporations (Western Australia) Act 1990 was superseded by the Corporations Act 2001 of the Commonwealth on 15 Jul 2001.

 4 Under the Public Sector Management Act 1994 s.
 112(2), a reference in a written law to the Public Service Board is, unless the contrary intention appears or it is otherwise provided under the Acts Amendment (Public Sector Management) Act 1994, to be construed as if it had been amended to be a reference to the Minister for Public Sector Management (as defined in the Interpretation Act 1984).
 This reference was amended under the Reprints Act 1984 s.
 7(5)(a).